 - Weed your vinyl, making sure you keep the clear part intact!
 Center your name where you would like it.
 I love this part!
 Cover with a cloth and use your home iron or Cricut's handy new Easy Press!
 Right now, I'm using my home iron.
 It still gets the job done, maybe with just a bit more elbow grease.
 Plus almost everyone has an iron, right?!!!
 Once the vinyl has fully adheared, peel off the clear layer.
 PRESTO!
 Pin your holly on and your all finished!
 WOW!

-I hope you like today’s tutorial on how to make a personalized Christmas Stocking.
+I hope you like today's tutorial on how to make a personalized Christmas Stocking.
 Here are some other Cricut holiday crafts you might like!

 Happy crafting my friends!
 Don't forget to follow me on Pinterest for more crafting ideas!